aptlin/arler/README.md

 # Arler: Toy Explorer of Hierarchical Reinforcement Learning

-> This repo is under active development.
+> This repo is still rough on the edges.
 If you find any slip-ups or want to contribute, please [let me know](mailto:sasha@sdll.space).

 ## Installation